- Bonspiel information: Out of town bonspiel information is located on the bulletin board located near the stairway to the locker room.

 Jamcan: Dana Johansen

-Membership Contact: We will keep our members informed and up to date via Facebook and in our ROCK TALK/NEWS tab on our website as regularly as possible.
+Membership Contact: We will keep our members informed and up to date via Facebook and in our Upcoming Events at a Glance and Some Things to Know on main page of this website as regularly as possible.

 Website: The website is updated on a regular basis.
-It contains schedules, calendar, fees and useful information such as upcoming special events and links to Curl BC, Curl Canada and our Partners.
+It contains schedules, calendar, policies and useful information such as upcoming special events and links to Curl BC, Curl Canada and our Partners.

 We are on Facebook: Quesnel Curling Centre.